-While physical branches keep to be relevant channels in the offline online mix, they are remoulded for a digitised future in cash light economies, and technologies having a massive impact on how branch staff interact with customers.
-Banks imagine their branches with less teller, more self service options and as advisory centers.
+While physical branches remain relevant channels in the offline online mix, these are remoulded for a digitised future in cash-light economies and for technologies having a massive impact on how branch staff interact with customers.
+Banks imagine their branches with less teller, more self-service options and as advisory centres.

-Yet, the shift towards digital and the impact on branch networks varys by markets.
-For instance, Malaysian banks present are cutting down the number of branches as they automate customer servicing and acquisition through AI and chatbots, while in Taiwan banks which have also launched chatbots and seemed farther down the line are keeping their branches.
+Yet the shift towards digital and the impact on branch networks varies by markets.
+In Malaysia, banks are cutting down the number of branches as they automate customer servicing and acquisition through artificial intelligence (AI) and chatbots, while Taiwan banks, which also launched chatbots and seemed farther down the line, are keeping their branches.

-In Hong Kong and the UAE, the trend has seen lesser number of branches, smaller and more efficient formats, and larger areas for customer self-service.
-In China and Thailand banks believe that the fix costs branches absorb becoming economically unsustainable in the wake of fintech competition.
+In Hong Kong and the United Arab Emirates, the trend has seen fewer number of branches, smaller and more efficient formats, and larger areas for customer self-service.
+In China and Thailand, banks believe that the fixed costs in branches help avoid becoming economically unsustainable in the wake of fintech competition.

-However, despite branch declines across mature and increasingly emerging markets, banks not only benefit from strong physical franchise footprints compared to fintech/ tech companies such as the case of India highlighted.
-In particular a part of mid and smaller (foreign) banks continue to expand their physical presence across a couple of observed markets.
+However, despite branch declines across mature and increasingly emerging markets, banks also benefit from strong physical ‘franchise’ footprints compared to fintech/ tech companies.
+In India, regulatory risk led to a temporary shut down of digital onboarding with Aadhaar e-KYC in October 2018, leaving many pure digital players hanging in the dry.
+Elsewhere around the globe, a part of mid and smaller (foreign) banks continue to expand their physical presence across a couple of observed markets.

 In Hong Kong, the first branch contact has to solve everything

-In the UAE, the emergence of teller-less digitised branches
+In the UAE, there is an emergence of teller-less digitised branches

-The industry began as early as 2017 to enhance customer experience, turnaround time and to improve efficiency & productivity serving as a first stop towards full digitization.
-The pursuit was towards a ‘paperless’ , workflow automated branch network.
-By 2018, the first teller less digitised branches emerged.
-Banks increased accessibility by extended evening banking and Friday banking in mall branches and launched end-to-end tablet-based processes, enabling them to source accounts from new-to-bank as well as existing customers instantly.
-In March, Mashreq said the bank will close 50% of its branches in 2019.
-Some banks have seen an increase in its wealth management staff, mostly relationship managers (RMs) and officers.
+The industry began as early as 2017 to enhance customer experience, turnaround time and to improve efficiency and productivity, serving as the first stop towards full digitisation.
+The pursuit was towards a ‘paperless’ workflow automated branch network.
+By 2018, the first teller-less digitised branches emerged.
+Banks increased accessibility by extending evening banking and Friday banking in mall branches and launched end-to-end tabletbased processes, enabling them to source accounts from new-to-bank as well as existing customers instantly.
+In March, Mashreq Bankd stated the bank will close 50% of its branches in 2019.

 Fintech woes and profitability issues in China will force the largest banks to reduce branches

-China, branch growth stagnated from 228.7 to 228.6 thausand between 2017 and 2018 according to the China Banking and Insurance Regulatory Commission.
-The branch network of the big four Mega Banks declined by 0.5% in 2018.
-This was driven by lower profitability and an increasing fixed cost per branch.
-On the one hand, the “interest rate market” reform led to a sharp decline in the overall profit level of the banking industry.
-This was compounded by fierce non bank competition in the retail financial sector.
-An increase in outlets and labor costs, hardware maintenance costs and equipment renewal investment demand have also been “passively” increased, adding to woes in profit margins.
+China’s branch growth dropped from 228,700 to 228,600 between 2017 and 2018 according to the China Banking and Insurance Regulatory Commission.
+The branch network of the big four mega banks declined by 0.5% in 2018, driven by lower profitability and an increasing fixed cost per branch.
+On the one hand, the “interest rate market” reform led to a sharp decline in the overall profit level of the banking industry, compounded by fierce nonbank competition in the retail financial sector.
+An increase in outlets and labour costs, hardware maintenance costs and equipment renewal investment demand have also been “passively” increased, adding to woes in profit margins.
 Banks are no longer willing to allocate the same amount of capital to its branch network compared to previous years.

-In India, state owned banks slowing down branch expansion
+In India, state owned banks slowed down in branch expansion

 In Thailand, banks consider branch cost unsustainable